Previous post:

 7. The result: Soft business results.
 And thus the not-so-merry-go-round feeds back on itself.

 Back before the Internet, you could sometimes run this race just long enough to get through a tough time.
 Not too many customers found out about the lower price.
 Your competitors were slower to respond.
 Folks who got a great deal couldn’t shout it out on Twitter and Facebook.
-Customers who got lousy service couldn’t tell the world on Yelp, TripAdvisor, Angie’s List, or anything like that.
+Customers who got lousy service couldn’t tell their friends and family and fans and followers — essentially their whole world — on Yelp, TripAdvisor, Angie’s List, or anything like that.
 And maybe you got away with it long enough to deal with a short-term downturn.

 Today?